Acme Sierra

 The Acme Aircraft Co S-1 Sierra was an experimental aircraft of unusual configuration built in the US in 1948 to investigate the advantages of a pusher propeller configuration.
-Apart from this engine installation, the aircraft was unusual in having an X-shaped tail incorporating ruddervators on the upper fins.
-The wing was mounted midway up the fuselage and was unswept.
+Apart from this engine installation, the aircraft was unusual in having an Y-shaped tail incorporating ruddervators on the upper fins.
+The wing was shoulder-mounted on the fuselage and was unswept.

 During the 1960s, the US aerospace manufacturer Northrop used the aircraft as a technology demonstrator for boundary layer control concepts.